facebookresearch/cop3d/README.md

 Make sure the setup is done and the dataset is downloaded as per above.

 There are multiple ways to access the dataset.
-We recommend using PyTorch3D (v0.7.4+) data loaders.
+We recommend using PyTorch3D data loaders.
+In particular, the example below uses `SqlIndexDataset` class, which will be released in PyTorch3D v0.7.4.
+Until that happened, you can either build PyTorch3D from github source or use the legacy JSON format (see below).
-As a basic example, use the following code to create a dataset object with filters on category and subset (in this case, training set of dogs):
+As a basic example, the following code creates a dataset object with filters on category and subset (in this case, training set of dogs for the manyview protocol):

 ```python
 SUBSET_NAME = "manyview"  # OR "fewview_dev" OR "fewview_train"